qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

    by pressing the :guilabel:`...` button at the right of the :guilabel:`Database` field and select an existing SpatiaLite file or create a new one.
-QGIS will automatically add the right extension to the name you provide
+QGIS will automatically add the right extension to the name you provide.
 #.
 Then, give a name for the new layer to store
 #.
 Define the :guilabel:`Geometry type`.
 If not a geometryless layer, you
-   can add whether it should :guilabel:`Include Z dimension` and/or :guilabel:`Include M values`
+   can specify whether it should :guilabel:`Include Z dimension` and/or :guilabel:`Include M values`.
 #.
 Specify the coordinate reference system using the |setProjection| button.

 To add fields to the layer you are creating:

 #.
 Enter the :guilabel:`Name` of the field
 #.
 Select the data :guilabel:`Type`.
 Supported types are :guilabel:`Text data`,
-   :guilabel:`Whole number` and :guilabel:`Decimal number`
+   :guilabel:`Whole number` and :guilabel:`Decimal number`.
 #.
-Click on the |newAttribute| :guilabel:`Add to Fields List` button.
+Click on the |newAttribute| :guilabel:`Add to Fields List` button
 #.
-And reproduce the steps above for each field you need to add.
+And reproduce the steps above for each field you need to add
 #.
 Once you are happy with the attributes, click :guilabel:`OK`.
-   QGIS will automatically add the new layer to the legend, and you can edit it in the same way as described in section :ref:`sec_edit_existing_layer`.
+   QGIS will automatically add the new layer to the legend, and you can edit it as described in section :ref:`sec_edit_existing_layer`.

 If desired, you can select |checkbox| :guilabel:`Create an autoincrementing primary key` under the guilabel:`Advanced Options` section.
 You can also rename